jazzband/wagtailmenus/README.md

 ### 1. Gives you independent control over your root-level main menu items

 The `MainMenu` model lets you define the root-level items for your projects's main navigation (or one for each site, if it's a multi-site project) using an inline model `MainMenuItem`.
 These items can link to pages (you can append an optional hash or querystring to the URL, too) or custom URLs.
-The custom URL field won't force you to enter a valid URL either, so you can add things like `"#request-callback"` or `"#signup"` to link to areas on the active page (perhaps as JS modals).
+The custom URL field won't force you to enter a valid URL either, so you can add things like *#request-callback* or *#signup* to link to areas on the active page (perhaps as JS modals).

 <img alt="Screenshot of MainMenu edit page in Wagtail admin" src="https://raw.githubusercontent.com/rkhleics/wagtailmenus/master/screenshots/wagtailmenus-mainmenu-edit.png" />